Interior Design

 - Prerequisite:None.

 This course covers methods for effectively working with clients.
-Field trips are required.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes